liamodwyer/github-pages/_workshop/exploring-history.md

 $ git checkout HEAD~1 article.md
 ```

-📌 `Checkout` brings this version back to the staged area and working directory, so we now have to re-commit this restored version back if we want that to be the new HEAD
+📌 `Checkout` brings this version back to the staged area and working directory, so we now have to re-commit this restored version back if we want that to be the most recent commit.

 ```
 $ git commit article.md